How to Set Boundaries Without Feeling Guilty

 If guilt has been stopping you from setting boundaries, remember that guilt is not a sign you’re doing it wrong.
 It’s a sign you’re growing.

-Therapy can help you untangle old patterns of people-pleasing, perfectionism, and self-doubt so boundaries start to feel natural instead of terrifying.
+Therapy can help you untangle old patterns of people-pleasing, perfectionism, and self-doubt so boundaries start to feel natural instead of scary.

 Previous